-Many students in our Jamaican high schools have various fears about poetry.
+Many students in our Jamaican secondary schools have various fears about poetry.
 Likewise, many teachers prefer to have minimal contact with the genre, usually as a result of their own negative pedagogical experiences with poetry while in school.
 Research on poetry pedagogy (Dymoke, Lambirth, & Wilson, 2013; Bryan & Styles, 2014) clearly suggests that personal connection with poems is vital if students are to learn how to read, interpret and respond to poetry.
 ‘Talk the Poem’ supports the idea that ‘…students need direct encounter with poetry, not just abstractions’ (Middlebrook in Showalter, 2003).
-Through participation in the competition, students will not simply hear about poetry but will be actively involved in their own experience of the poem as they read, interpret, memorize and recite it.
+Through participation in the competition, students have been able to learn more about poetry and the possible ways they are able to engage with and respond to a poem.
+Past participants in the competition have also spoken of how much they have experienced for themselves personally and academically, through their active involvement in the competition process, as they read, interpret, memorize and recite the poems they have selected.

 All participants will receive certificates of participation.
-The winner of the event will receive a scholarship through The Principal’s office at the UWI, Mona, which will cover three years of study in any FHE UGC-funded programme, a trophy and a few small tokens; the first runner-up will receive a cash prize of J$15,000, a plaque and a few small tokens and the second runner-up will receive J$10,000, a plaque and a few small tokens.
-The participating teacher of the winning school will receive JA$20,000.00, a certificate of participation and a small trophy.
+At the County level, the top three students will receive a medal of achievement.
+The winner of the event will receive a scholarship through The Principal’s office at the UWI, Mona, which will cover three years of study in any Faculty of Humanities and Education (FHE) UGC-funded programme, a trophy and a few small tokens; the first runner-up will receive a cash prize of J$15,000, and a plaque; the second runner-up will receive J$10,000, and a plaque.
+The participating teacher of the winning school will receive J$10,000.00, a certificate of participation and a small trophy.
 Participating teachers of the runners-up in the competition will receive a gift basket.
 The school of the winning student will receive a winning trophy, which the school will keep for the year.

 The competition is endorsed by Jamaica’s first Poet Laureate, Professor Emeritus Mervyn Morris and is guided by an advisory panel comprising poets and educators.
 The members of the advisory panel are: Professor Emeritus Mervyn Morris, Professor Beverley Bryan, Dr. Velma Pollard, Dr. Lorna Down, Ms. Tanya Shirley, Professor Morag Styles and Dr. David Whitely.
-The members of the Executive Committee are: Dr. Aisha Spencer (Founder and Director), Dr. Schontal Moore, Dr. Clavia Williams-McBean, Ms. Nadine Valentine, Ms. Althea Aikens, Ms. Heather Munro.
+The members of the Executive Committee are: Dr. Aisha Spencer (Founder and Director), Dr. Schontal Moore, Dr. Clavia Williams-McBean, Ms. Nadine Brown, Ms. Althea Aiken and Ms. Heather Munro.